seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 - ``y``: For a memory operand, prints formatter for a two-register X-form instruction.
 (Currently always prints ``r0,OPERAND``).
 - ``U``: Prints 'u' if the memory operand is an update form, and nothing otherwise.
-(NOTE: LLVM does not support update form, so this will currently always print nothing)
+(NOTE: LLVM37 does not support update form, so this will currently always print nothing)
 - ``X``: Prints 'x' if the memory operand is an indexed form.
-(NOTE: LLVM does not support indexed form, so this will currently always print nothing)
+(NOTE: LLVM37 does not support indexed form, so this will currently always print nothing)

 Sparc: